Igor Domsac | June 20, 2025

 A study published in the International Journal of Drug Policy recommends using people-centered language, avoiding pejorative terms such as “addict” or “criminal,” and being specific rather than generalizing.
 It also highlights the importance of including people affected by drug use in the selection of terms, respecting their preferences and adapting the vocabulary according to the context.
 This responsibility falls particularly on the media, whose dominant narrative often amplifies prohibitive or pathologizing frameworks.
 More informed and respectful coverage could contribute decisively to destigmatizing these practices and generating a more nuanced public debate.

 People-first language proposes a form of communication that puts human identity above any condition, diagnosis, or characteristic, with the aim of avoiding stigma and promoting respect.
 Instead of using terms that reduce people to a label — such as “drug addict” or ‘alcoholic’ — it proposes expressions such as “person with substance use disorder.”
-This approach has been adopted in areas such as health, disability, and addiction, and seeks to humanize discourse by recognizing each individual’s dignity, regardless of their circumstances.
+This approach has been adopted in areas such as health, disability, and substance-related issues, and seeks to humanize discourse by recognizing each individual’s dignity, regardless of their circumstances.

 Simplification as a form of cultural violence